Jimmy McMillan: Personal life

 Originally from New Smyrna Beach, Florida, McMillan is single and has two adult children.
-His eldest child, his daughter, McMillan claims developed disabilities as a result of his exposure to Agent Orange, and his younger son (James McMillan IV) served in the U.S. military.
+McMillan claims his eldest child, a daughter, developed disabilities as a result of his exposure to Agent Orange.
+His younger son (James McMillan IV) served in the U.S. military.
 The elder McMillan served in the United States Army during the Vietnam War.
 After his time in Vietnam, he briefly spent time in the 1970s as an R&B recording artist; he claims to have spent a brief time at Brunswick Records before leaving the label to do independent work.
 McMillan graduated from Barkley Private Security Investigations Academy prior to 1993.
-McMillan has worked as a male stripper, has smoked marijuana in the past, and considers Deep Throat his favorite film.
+McMillan has worked as a male stripper, and considers Deep Throat his favorite film.

-According to an interview with the New York Times, McMillan does not currently pay rent on a Flatbush apartment he has claimed as his residence and he has not done so since the 1980s.
-His landlord apparently allows him to reside in his apartment for free in exchange for performing maintenance work on his apartment building.
-He had previously told the Wall Street Journal that he pays rent of $800 a month for his apartment, but told the New York Times that he definitely did not pay rent.
-He pays the rent for an apartment McMillan shares with his son in the East Village in Manhattan, which is $900 per month under current rent controls.
-The landlord of the East Village apartment is moving to evict McMillan on the grounds that McMillan lives in the Flatbush apartment and not in the East Village one; McMillan, who has held the East Village apartment lease since 1977, claims that the Flatbush apartment is not his residence but instead an office for the Rent Is Too Damn High Party.
+According to a 2010 interview with the New York Times, McMillan did not pay rent on a Flatbush apartment he was claiming as his residence and had not done so since the 1980s.
+His landlord apparently allowed him to reside in his apartment for free in exchange for performing maintenance work on his apartment building.
+He had previously told the Wall Street Journal that he paid rent of $800 a month for his apartment.
+He paid the rent for an apartment McMillan shared with his son in the East Village in Manhattan, which was $900 per month under rent controls.
+The landlord of the East Village apartment was moving to evict McMillan on the grounds that McMillan lived in the Flatbush apartment and not in the East Village one; McMillan, who held the East Village apartment lease since 1977, claimed that the Flatbush apartment was not his residence but instead an office for the Rent Is Too Damn High Party.

 As of October 2022, McMillan was living in a nursing home in Queens.